vdtlv/portfolio/content/fitmost/onboarding/index.md

 We hypothesized that an onboarding flow could clarify the model and highlight Fitmost’s advantages, but we had two constraints:

-Risk to conversion: A poor onboarding experience might reduce registrations.
+**Risk to conversion**: A poor onboarding experience might reduce registrations.
-Engagement: Users tend to skip onboarding screens quickly.
+**Engagement**: Users tend to skip onboarding screens quickly.

 ### First Onboarding Version